Embrace SQL keeps your SQL queries in SQL files. An anti-ORM inspired by HugSQL and PugSQL

 Embrace-SQL tries to stick close to the format used by HugSQL and PugSQL.
-SQL files contain special comments to specify the query name and result type.
+SQL files normally contain special comments to specify the query name and result type, and an SQL query:

 -- :name get_user_count -- :result :scalar SELECT count(1) FROM users

 If a result type is omitted, it will default to cursor.
-The result type can be included in the same line as the name:
+Also, the result type can be included directly after the name:

 -- :name get_user_count :scalar

-If :name is omitted, it will default to the filename without extension.
+If :name is omitted, it will default to the filename without the file extension.

 -- :name list_users :many select * from users -- :name get_user_by_id :one select * from users where id=:id

 But if you don’t have the separating comment, embrace-sql can run multiple statements in a single query call, returning the result from just the last one.

 Why?
 Because it makes this possible in MySQL: